-Our NewBee, Green Bee Life Founder, Maria Calabrese has endured a heavy sequence of traumatic life events.
+Green Bee Life Founder, Maria Calabrese has endured a heavy sequence of traumatic life events.
 Amidst all their disruption, they opened her eyes to the cannabis space, for which she is eternally humbled and gracious.

-In a catastrophic car accident just one year into her studies, Maria suffered multiple injuries including a broken back resulting in four major spinal surgeries.
+In a catastrophic car accident just one year into my studies, I suffered multiple injuries including a broken back resulting in four major spinal surgeries.
 That was only the beginning of 32 years of chronic pain and cyclical prescriptions of debilitating and addictive opioids.

-"Maria describes her evolution in the cannabis space from starting as paranoid, to skeptical, then curious, and now enthusiastic, proud, and informed."
+"My evolution in the cannabis space from starting as paranoid, to skeptical, then curious, and now enthusiastic, proud, and informed."

 My journey is a common path for boomers; one of the fastest growing groups of cannabis users.
 “When I was in Law School my favorite quote was “Eve was Framed.”
 Neither the apple nor the cannabis plant are forbidden, rather God Given and every being’s right.”

 Ultimately, cannabis, alongside much love and medical care, extended Juanita’s life for nine precious months, resulting in a peaceful passing.
 I began researching and using cannabis medicinally for my own pain management and health, learned about my endocannabinoid system and the multitude of benefits that come from this plant medicine.
 I was determined to help others explore, and make informed choices, while simultaneously ending the stigma and shame around marijuana.
 I was, in essence, pollinating Green Bee Life.